 Meet the Governors

-Peter is Chair of The Henley College Corporation and is Chair of the Governance & Search, Remuneration and Quality, Standards and Planning committees and is the curriculum link governor for: ICT & Computing and Engineering.
+Peter is Chair of The Henley College Corporation and is Chair of the Governance & Search, Remuneration and Quality & Standards committees and is the curriculum link governor for ICT & Computing and Engineering.

 VICE CHAIR OF THE CORPORATION

 Simon White is an English-qualified solicitor with a wide-range of legal and compliance experience who has worked on many mergers and acquisitions, restructuring and other corporate projects in both the public and private sector.
 Simon currently works for an international IT company (turnover of in excess of 10 billion GBP) leading on global governance and compliance, privacy, government affairs and corporate law; he speaks regularly around the world on privacy and establishing good governance and compliance programmes.
 Simon attends, and contributes to, many other committees and working groups; during the past year has led a team on the review of College’s Instruments & Articles.

-Simon is the Vice Chair of The Henley College Corporation and Chair of the Employment Policy Committee and is the curriculum link governor for: Law, Philosophy and Religious Studies.
+Simon is the Vice Chair of The Henley College Corporation, the specialist governor for Safeguarding and the curriculum link governor for Law, Philosophy and Religious Studies.